MGoldstein18/learningPython/README.md

 ### files.py
 a CodeCademy challenge opening, creating and using CSV and JSON file

+### firstSQLstatements.py
+The first few basic statements in the course.

+### movies.py
+Learning about more SQL statements - AS, LIKE, AND, OR, BETWEEN, ORDER BY, LIMIT and CASE

+### SQStasks.py
+2 CodeCademy tasks queering a database.

 ### BeautifulSoup.py
 Using BeautifulSoup to scrape simulated data